 Accommodation

-Day 10 Wangdue Phodrang - Paro | Paro Dzong, Bhutan National Museum (Ta Dzong)
+Day 10 Punakha - Paro | Paro Dzong, Bhutan National Museum (Ta Dzong)

-Altitude: 1,310-2,270m | Distance: 110km, about 3 hours' drive
+Altitude: 1,310-2,270m | Distance: 115km, about 3-3.5 hours' drive

-After breakfast, you will begin your return journey from Wangdue Phodrang to Paro (110km, about 3 hours).
+After breakfast, you will begin your return journey from Punakha to Paro (115km, about 3 hours).
 After arrive in Paro, you will have the opportunity to visit Paro Dzong (Rinpung Dzong).
 This magnificent fortress stands tall and proud, serving as a beacon of history and culture in Bhutan.
 Rinpung Dzong was constructed in 1646 by Shabdrung Ngawang Namgyal (1594-1651), a pivotal figure in Bhutanese history who is revered as the founder of the modern Bhutanese state and a national hero.
 His enduring legacy continues to shape the country's identity and cultural landscape.
 Located near the pristine Paro Chu River, Paro Dzong can be accessed via a traditional wooden cantilever bridge, providing you breathtaking panoramic views of the enchanting Paro Valley.

 If you hike a little further, you will reach the Bhutan National Museum (Ta Dzong), which holds the distinction of being Bhutan's tallest building.
 Originally constructed in 1649 as a watchtower overlooking the Paro Dzong, it was later transformed into the National Museum of Bhutan in 1968.
 At the museum, you can immerse yourself in a rich collection of ancient artifacts such as pottery, armor, thangkas, masks, stamps, photographs, statues, costumes, relics, stone axes, and religious paintings.